SuadeLabs/fire/documentation/properties/type.md

 From the Annex of the PS22/19 FCA policy [statement](https://www.bankofengland.co.uk/-/media/boe/files/prudential-regulation/policy-statement/2019/ps2219.pdf):

-> A “further advance” means a further loan to an existing borrower of
+> A "further advance" means a further loan to an existing borrower of
 > the firm and which is secured on the same property/collateral, whether under a new loan contract, or by variation to an existing loan
 > contract.